Why We Get Flooded Emotionally & How to Handle It

 Emotional Flooding in Relationships

-If you’re in a knife-fight, that’s a good thing.
+If you’re in a knife-fight, emotional flooding is a good thing.
 But if it’s happening when you and your partner are trying to decide between pizza or burritos… that’s not going to bode well for your relationship.
 Unless!
 Unless you’re aware that emotional flooding is happening inside you (or your partner), and you know how to effectively manage it so that it doesn’t damage your relationship.

 Everyone gets flooded emotionally, and that’s okay.
 The trick is to recognize when it’s happening, and help everybody calm back down before things get nasty.
 How?
 That, my friend, is what we’re talking about on today’s episode of the Love, Happiness and Success Podcast.